 Boat Mold Lift

-Custom Pflow lift helps Sea Ray Boats create 9,600 sq ft of storage within existing building at Palm Coast Florida facility
+Custom PFlow lift helps Sea Ray Boats create 9,600 SF of storage within existing building at Palm Coast Florida facility

 A custom PFlow Industries Series F material lift, known in the industry as a vertical reciprocating conveyor (VRC), is an important component of the retrofit design that doubled the storage space and greatly improved the material handling system within an existing Sea Ray building.